 University Writing Competency Requirements

-All students entering Eastern are required to complete an initial writing placement essay.
+Students entering Eastern are required to complete an initial writing placement essay if they have not been placed by SAT score..
 Students entering Eastern with fewer than 75 transfer credits must complete the following requirements:

 Stage 1.
 ENG 100/College Writing (3 credits) or ENG 100P/College Writing Plus (5 credits).
 SAT/ACT scores and/or the writing placement essay determine which of these courses a student should take.